zng-ui/zng/TODO/_current.md

     - Review using `TextPoint` for this?
         - Remove `TextPoint`?
+        - Refactor `TextPointDisplay` into `CaretPosition` in the main crate.
+            - Implement `get_caret_position` getter property.
+            - Use case is display in a status bar.

     - Need to find closest insert point from mouse cursor point.
         - Support ligatures (click in middle works).